Frequently asked questions

 Learn more about Mockoon's data storage

 Yes.
-Since version 1.15.0, the desktop application uses a custom telemetry system collecting anonymous and basic usage data like session duration, country, operating system, application version, and number of environments.
+The desktop application an Cloud web application uses a custom telemetry system collecting anonymous and basic usage data like session duration, country, operating system, application version, and number of environments.
 You can opt out of this telemetry system in the application settings.
-Starting with version 1.19.0, the desktop application is not using Google Analytics anymore.

 None of your mock API data like route names, headers, bodies are collected.

-No data or telemetry is collected when using the CLI.
+No data or telemetry is collected when self-hosting using the CLI.